-At least 20 days before the first scheduled hearing date, all parties must submit to the panel any joint request for an explained decision under Rule 13904(g).
+(d) Explained Decision Request At least 20 days before the first scheduled hearing date, all parties must submit to the panel any joint request for an explained decision under Rule

+13904(g).

+13904.
+Awards

+(a)-(f) No change.

-- (a) (f) No change. - (g) Explained Decisions - (1) This paragraph (g) applies only when all parties jointly request an explained decision. - (2) An explained decision is a fact-based award stating the general reasons(s) for the arbitrators' decision.
-Inclusion of legal authorities and damage calculations is not required. - (3) Parties must make any request for an explained decision no later than the time for the pre-hearing exchange of documents and witness lists under Rule 13514(d). - (4) The chairperson of the panel will be responsible for writing the explained decision. - (5) The chairperson will receive an additional honorarium of \$400 for writing the explained decision, as required by this paragraph (g).
+(g) Explained Decisions

+(1) This paragraph (g) applies only when all parties jointly request an explained decision.

+(2) An explained decision is a factbased award stating the general reason(s) for the arbitrators' decision.
+Inclusion of legal authorities and damage calculations is not required.

+(3) Parties must make any request for an explained decision no later than the time for the pre-hearing exchange of documents and witness lists under Rule 13514(d).

+(4) The chairperson of the panel will be responsible for writing the explained decision.

+(5) The chairperson will receive an additional honorarium of \$400 for writing the explained decision, as required by this paragraph (g).
 The panel will allocate the cost of the chairperson's honorarium to the parties as part of the final award.

-(6) This paragraph (g) will not apply to simplified cases decided without a hearing under Rules 13800 or to default cases conducted under Rule 13801.
+(6) This paragraph (g) will not apply to simplified cases decided without a hearing under Rule 13800 or to default cases conducted under Rule 13801.

-(g) - (i) Renumbered as (h) - (j).
+(g)-(i) Renumbered as (h)-(j).